geometry problems from old Moscow Mathematical Olympiads (<1997)

 b) Given three planar mirrors in space forming an octant (trihedral angle with right planar angles), prove that any ray of light coming into this mirrored octant leaves it, after several reflections in the mirrors, in the direction opposite to the one from which it came.
 Find the number of reflections.

-* What is the radius of the largest possible circle inscribed into a cube with side $a$?
+* What is the radius of the largest possible circle inscribed into a cube with side a?

 1949